isomerpages/moe-sembawangsec/_smbss-experience/CCA.md

 CCA Achievement

 This year more than 75% or two-third of our graduating students have attained an Excellent in their CCA grade.
 A testament to the students’ commitment, participation and leadership in their different chosen CCA.

-_Chinese Dance_

-Chinese Dance as a CCA was established in 2018.
-In their maiden SYF Arts Presentation in 2019 they achieved a Silver.
-It is a very commendable achievement for such a young CCA.
-We are excited to see how far students can excel in their CCA and showcase their talent.